pratapladhani/mcs-labs/labs/dataverse-mcp-connector/README.md

 21. Let's execute this prompt to get information on an account.
 Type `Execute prompt Show Account Details for Fourth Coffee`.

-    Make sure you have turned on activity tracking and ensure that the prompt is passing in the GUID of the account if you see an error.

     ![Execute prompt with MCP enabled](images/step17c-mcp-enabled.png)

     > [!TIP]